EMU Faculty of Arts and Sciences

 The Mission Statement

-To offer high-quality education in the Arts and Sciences to the students of the faculty and the students of other faculties, to conduct cutting-edge research, and to serve the needs of the society.
+To offer education in the arts and sciences at a high standard to the students of the faculty as well as the students of other faculties, to conduct research at international standards, and to serve the needs of the society.

 The Vision Statement

-To remain as a respected and competitive faculty in all core disciplines of the arts and sciences, to contribute to the ongoing developments in all these disciplines, and applying these changes in our curricula in order to graduate first-rate students in the international arena.
+To remain as a respected and competitive faculty in all core disciplines of the arts and sciences, to contribute to the ongoing developments in all these disciplines, and to apply these changes in our curricula in order to graduate first-rate students in the international arena.

 The Faculty of Arts and Sciences abides by the following values: